Quick Take

 The Oscar fish is a large member of the cichlid family.
 Its body is a deep, somewhat compressed, elongated oval, about 15 inches long when the fish is fully grown.
 Though it has been bred to have many colors and patterns, a wild Oscar is dark green or brown with orange, red, or yellow splotches.
 The wild Oscar fish also has eyespots at the base of its tail.
 These eyespots serve to confuse would-be predators long enough for the fish to make its escape.

-The Oscar’s eyes are bulbous, dark, edged in red, and its mouth is large and thick-lipped.
+The Oscar’s eyes are bulbous, dark, and edged in red, and its mouth is large and thick-lipped.
 The fins are scaled and contain many spines and rays.
 Baby Oscars have different colors than their parents, which helps camouflage them.
 They have a rapid growth rate and soon take on the coloration of the adults.

 Despite being a bit moody, Oscar fish are affectionate, often referred to as “river dogs.”